AyalaVirtual/DisneyAccessibility/README.md

-# Disney Parks Accessibility
+# Disney Parks Accessibility API

-The Disney Parks Accessibility App is a web application designed to provide detailed accessibility information for attractions at Disney World parks.
-It aims to enhance the park experience for visitors with disabilities or special needs by offering personalized accessibility guides and resources.
+The Disney Parks Accessibility API is the backend component of a full-stack web application designed to provide detailed information related to Disney World parks, attractions, and accessibility features.
+It aims to assist visitors with disabilities or special needs in accessing detailed park and attraction information, including general accessibility details, interactive maps, and attraction descriptions.
+Future updates aim to enhance the park experience by offering personalized accessibility guides and resources.

+## Features (Current and Planned)

+### Current Features

+* Park Information: Users can view a list of all parks and get details of a specific park.
+* Interactive Park Maps: Users can view an interactive map for each park to visualize its layout.
+* Attraction Information: Users can view attractions in a specific park and get details of a specific attraction.
+* Accessibility Information: Users can view general accessibility information for each park and detailed accessibility details for attractions.

+### Planned Features

+- **User Authentication**: Implement user registration and login for users to access full CRUD capabilities for managing their park plans.
+- **CRUD Operations for Park Plans**: Allow users to create, view, update, and delete park plans or routes within their profile.
+- **Route Optimization**: Implement a feature to calculate and create routes with the shortest distance between attractions in a park plan.
+- **Break Areas Suggestion**: Include suggestions for break areas along the route to accommodate users with mobility issues who may need rest stops.